1

 2

-Rifle Brigade which was later renamed the 1st Parachute Brigade moved to this
+which was later renamed the 1st Parachute Brigade moved to this area of Fife.

-Poland, the brigade however landed in the Arnhem area in September 1944
+brigade however landed in the Arnhem area in September 1944 where it

 |